Stroke & Vascular Disorders

 • Unruptured intracranial aneurysms have an average prevalence of 2% to 3% in the general population. | |

-• Most cerebral aneurysms are acquired and occur spontaneously although traumatic, infectious, and malignancy-associated etiologies are also recognized. | |
+• Most cerebral aneurysms occur spontaneously, although traumatic, infectious, and malignancy-associated etiologies are also recognized. | |

-• Hypertension and cigarette smoking are significant modifiable risk factors associated with the occurrence of spontaneous cerebral aneurysms. | |
+• Hypertension and cigarette smoking are significant modifiable risk factors associated with spontaneous cerebral aneurysms. | |

-• In general, cerebral aneurysms rupture at a rate of 1% to 2% per year depending on morphology and location. | |
+• In general, cerebral aneurysms rupture at a rate of 1% to 2% per year, depending on morphology and location, with a mortality as high as 10% to 12% within the first 24 hours of rupture. | |

-• Management options for patients with unruptured intracranial aneurysms include observation or treatment with either open surgery or endovascular techniques. | |
+• Management options for unruptured intracranial aneurysms include observation or treatment with either open surgery or endovascular techniques. | |

 • Treatment decisions for unruptured cerebral aneurysms should be made in consultation with an experienced, multidisciplinary neurovascular team. |